Bad Axe (film)

 Bad Axe is a 2022 American documentary film directed by David Siev in his feature debut.

 Synopsis

 In Bad Axe, Michigan, David Siev's Asian-American family struggles to keep their local restaurant afloat amidst racial tensions and the COVID-19 pandemic.

 Release

 The film premiered at the South by Southwest Film Festival on March 14, 2022.
 In April, IFC Films acquired the distribution rights.
+It was released in theaters and via video on demand on November 18, 2022.

 Reception

 On the review aggregator website Rotten Tomatoes, 95% of 43 reviews are positive.
 At South by Southwest, the film won the Audience Award and received Special Jury Recognition for Exceptional Intimacy in Storytelling in the Documentary Feature Competition.
 The film made the short list for the Oscars short list for best documentary feature.